mattfrosst/mattfrosst.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-University of Western Australia, International Centre for Radio Astronomy Research.
+subtitle: <a href="https://www.uwa.edu.au/">University of Western Australia</a>. and the <a href="https://www.icrar.org/">International Centre for Radio Astronomy Research</a>.

 profile:
   align: right